Firefish-io/firefish-protocol/README.md

 The script uses a fixed insane fee rate of 1000 sat/vb because regtest requires higher fees by default...

 *Note that the script creates temporary files which it doesn't clean!*
-This is intetnional to allow inspection.
+This is intentional to allow inspection.
 They aren't huge anyway but be careful about running it a lot.

 Also you're free to change any of the hard-coded addresses in the script.
 Interestingly they don't require private keys for the *contract* to work.

-If you want to explore the raw CLI commands and try it out manually (maybe simulating real seup with more machines) reading the script should be good starting point.
+If you want to explore the raw CLI commands and try it out manually (maybe simulating real setup with more machines) reading the script should be good starting point.
 More documentation will come eventually.

 ### Cancelation testing